 Measure Target 2020 2021 2022 How did we perform?
 We deliver customer-focused building consents and compliance monitoring services that meet statutory requirements.
-The percentage building conser issued within 2 business days. nts 92% 87% 71% Staff changes, COVID-19, and increased demand in consent requests have significantly affected our ability to meet this target.
+The percentage of building consents issued within 20 business days.
+95% 92% 87% 71% Staff changes, COVID-19, and increased demand in consent requests have significantly affected our ability to meet this target.
 In response, we have sourced contractors to speed up the delivery of our consent work, and have modified our training programme to get our new consent staff prepared earlier.
 We commit to reaching 90% compliance by second quarter 2022/23.